 Ok, let me explain more...
 My sustainability demands do not just apply to the packaging materials they are also are applied to the ingredients.

-The price of Tanu has been questioned on Social Media and that is a fair question to ask - and prompted me to write this blog - so let's talk price!
+The price of TANU and NADI have been questioned on Social Media and that is a fair question to ask - and prompted me to write this blog - so let's talk price!

 It simply reflects the quality of the individually sourced ingredients, which are certified organic and responsibly wildcrafted and COSMOS /EcoCert approved.
 Let us delve into, and unpack why.

-Sustainable ingredients - I have spent hundreds of hours sourcing each and every single ingredient, testing both the quality and efficacy running 56 trials over a three year period. this is not the industry standard in skincare formulation, my manufacturing lab (who are carbon-neutral), commented they "have never had a Cosmetic Brand run so many trials on just one product formulation".
+Sustainable ingredients - I have spent hundreds of hours sourcing each and every single ingredient, testing both the quality and efficacy running 56 trials over a three year period for TANU alone, this is not the industry standard in skincare formulation.

 I only incorporate minimal amounts of Essential Oils because of their potency - less really is more, in this case.
-TANU has two steam distilled EO of Chamomile and Blue Tansy, these have been extensively tested for purity and their available individual compound percentages - you can read more about that on my blog post "Why GC/MS Technology Matters for Your Skin"
+TANU has two steam distilled EO of Chamomile and Blue Tansy, and NADI has one Blue Tansy, these have been extensively tested for purity and their available individual compound percentages - you can read more about that on my blog post "Why GC/MS Technology Matters for Your Skin"

-The process to create one batch of Tanu, which is done in micro-batches takes over two months; this is expensive, labor-intensive and, absolutely necessary to produce a skincare product with this level of both incredibly high quality and efficacy.
+The process to create one batch of TANU and one batch of NADI, which is done in micro-batches takes over three months; this is an expensive, labor-intensive artisan processes and, absolutely necessary to produce skincare products with this level of both incredibly high quality and efficacy.
+Both products are multi-phase formulations.
+TANU is not a few botanical oils blended and poured into bottles!
+These are very time consuming products to produce and everything is done by hand.
+True Artisan, slow creations.

-The most expensive Certified Organic Seed Oil in the world is the first ingredient on the INCI list.
+The most expensive Certified Organic Seed Oil in the world is the first ingredient on the INCI list in TANU.
 This year's harvest was effected by cochineal insects who unfortunately devoured and ravaged some of the cactus fields in the region I source my Prickly Pear Seed Oil from, and the price went up substantially- the price of TANU has remained fixed.
 This is the nature of formulating with organic and wildcrafted ingredients.
-FIFTY7KIND takes on that cost, not my customers.
+The worldwide pandemic has doubled and trippled the cost of shipping from my worldwide suppliers and the cost for me to ship worldwide has increased significantly but I have kept my shipping prices low, FIFTY7KIND takes on this extra cost, not my customers.

 Potent and expensive supercritical whole plant extracts are used at high percentages in the formulation.
 Again these ingredients are only ever taken from sustainable producers.
 This type of extract is for both the purity, efficacy, and wholeness of the plant compounds, in other words, the bio-availability of the plant compounds which your skin can recognize and utilize.
 The supercritical extraction is a cleaner process - in terms of environmental impact and the yield - Carbon dioxide compared to using hexane for extraction, fully evaporates from the final extract, leaving an extremely pure extract with no solvent residues.

-TANU has been created for efficacy and it has come at great expense, as I believe it should!
+TANU and NADI have been created for efficacy and it has come at great expense, as I believe it should!
 This formulation is the best of the best in terms of purity, quality, and efficacy.
 I believe this to be true because my skin shows me.
 My approach is not normal practice, this is not a private label, a lab does not source my ingredients (in bulk lowering costs) nor create my formulations; this is an artisan small batch production.
-Priced using the industry standard of skincare/cosmetics this would be minimum $350 Australia dollars.
+Priced using the industry standard of skincare/cosmetics TANU would be minimum $350 Australia dollars, NADI over $250.

-This is the only product I currently offer - this means all my resources for three years, as well as my attention, and love has been on one thing - TANU, instead of spreading the love to many products, which means less attention to the details and I believe it's all in the details.
+These are the only products I currently offer - this means all my resources for five years, as well as my attention, and love has been on two creations - TANU and NADI, instead of spreading the love to many products, which means less attention to the details and I believe it's all in the details.
 That is where the magic happens.

 Trials both in vitro and clinical have been undertaken on Crithmum Maritmum my gentle retinol plant-based alternative and are available on fifty7kind.com.
 Are these same trials undertaken on every single ingredient currently available in every single product on the market …?
 Still, savvy customers buy those products and flutter not an eyelid - If the price is a trigger to question the quality, and yes that is fair, as long as you are also prepared to question why other products are so cheap.
 Critical thinking is important!

-TANU is a multiplayer skincare product and can simplify routines - this means fewer products are required in your routine, a little goes a long way - TANU is a very concentrated Serum, offering exceptional skin health care, and it fills my heart with pride and joy to say paying customers have testified to this...
+Both NADI and TANU are multiplayer skincare products and can simplify routines - this means fewer products are required in your routine, a little goes a long way - TANU and NADI are very concentrated, offering exceptional skin health care, and it fills my heart with pride and joy to say paying customers have testified to this...

 Thank you for reading.
 I hope this helps shed a light on what a sustainable, independent, green beauty brand looks like to me.
 Any questions can always be emailed to me directly at email@example.com I am always here to help in any way I can.